jimmay5469/jimmay5469.github.io/_includes/resume.md

 Summary
 -------

-I am an engineering manager, a leader, and someone who gets great joy from teaching and helping other engineers.
+I am an engineering manager, a software engineer, an agile enthusiast, and an advocate for high-quality UX.
+I am a leader and someone who gets great joy from teaching and helping other engineers.
+I am a proponent of iterative approaches to maintaining and upgrading legacy systems rather than rewriting.

-I am an agile enthusiast who loves actively breaking down work into its smallest pieces and continually prioritizing them, finding ways to deliver features and products to users sooner, gathering feedback, and iterating.

-I advocate for iterative approaches to maintaining and upgrading legacy systems rather than rewriting.

-I place heavy emphasis on user experience, always working very closely with designers to design and create the best experience for users.

 I look forward to seeing what I get to help create and who I can help to progress in their careers in my next role!